ImportedGab/ImportedGab/README.md

-- 👋 Hi, I’m @ImportedGab
+👋 Hi, I’m @ImportedGab
-- 👀 I’m interested in Her
-- 🌱 I’m currently learning Anything?!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me i dunno>??
+🎓 IT student at National University Dasmariñas
+👀 Curious about almost anything—I like exploring whatever catches my attention 🌱 Currently learning tech stuff (and honestly, whatever I find interesting along the way) 📫 You can probably reach me online… if I’m not too lazy to reply 😅 ⚡ Fun fact: I’m motivated in waves—sometimes full power, sometimes low-batt

+🗓️ Last updated: August 15, 2025
 <!---